 from Daheng Imaging.
 This article is based on a setup with a windows pc and a USB3 or GigE Machine Vision Camera.
 For all other operating systems use the the manuals in our download section

-You first have to download the SDK for our Machine Vision Cameras
+Please download the SDK for our Machine Vision Cameras

 Step 2: Connect to the Machine Vision Camera

 - In case of a GigE camera, please verify that the GigE camera has power and that the LED on the backside of the GigE camera is blinking / on.
-In case of a GigE Camera, first start the GigE IP Configurator to setup the correct IP address:
+In case of a GigE Camera, first start the GigE IP Configurator to setup the correct IP address